Welcome to the Special Event Permit Online Help Centre

-- I would like to host a hobbyist competition, what type of licence do I need?
+- I would like to host a hobbyist competition, what type of permit do I need?

 The hobbyist competition is a subcategory of the private SEP.
 If you hold a hobbyist competition you may serve tastings of the wine, beer or cider entered into the competition to other participants and judges.
 You may not charge for tasting or for entry into the event.

 Participants could be charged a cost recovery fee to enter their product for judging.
 Sample sizes are limited (4 ounces for beer and cider and 2 ounces for wine).